alexklapheke/alexklapheke.github.io/blog/prob.md

 they gave her a 20% chance of winning.
 It may seem like Trump should sweep these races---20% is low, after all.
-But giving a candidate 20% rather than 0% captures something about your certainty---about how surprised you'd be if she lost.
-For example, *Five­Thirty­Eight* gave Clinton 0% in Alabama, but 20% in Georgia---and, indeed, Georgia saw a much closer race.[^1] By binning together state-level predictions, we can gauge whether more or less certainty was warranted, and visualize the results with a *calibration plot* (@fig:538).
+But giving a candidate 20% rather than 0% captures something about your certainty---about how surprised you'd be if the candidate won.
+For example, *Five­Thirty­Eight* gave Clinton 0% in Alabama, but 20% in Georgia---and, indeed, Georgia saw a much closer race.[^1] Our intuitions should bear this out: if Clinton had won Georgia, it would be an upset; if she had won Alabama, it would be a refactoring of American politics as we know it.
+By binning together state-level predictions, we can gauge whether more or less certainty was warranted, and visualize the results with a *calibration plot* (@fig:538).